 - Hot Handles and Knobs: Handles and knobs can get very hot under some conditions.
 Use caution when touching them and always have your potholders available for use. - Handle Position When Cooking: Position pans so that handles are not over other hot burners.
-Do not allow handles to extend beyond the edge of the stove where pans can be knocked off of the cooktop. - Loose Handles: Periodically, check handles and knobs to be sure they are not loose.
+Do not allow handles to extend beyond the edge of the stove where pans can be knocked off of the cooktop. - Loose Handles: Periodically, check handles and knobs to make sure they are not loose.
 NEVER USE A PAN THAT HAS A LOOSE HANDLE. - Steam: When removing lids or cooking with steam-vented lids, always position the lid so that the steam is directed away from you.
 Always use a potholder when adjusting lids with steam vents.
 Rising steam can cause burns. - Locking Lids: Make certain that the lid is locked securely when using teakettles, straining pots or other cookware with locking lids.
 Always double check that the lid is locked before straining or draining and always strain and drain away from your body.
-Do not use straining lids on other cookware pieces. - Glass Lids: Do not use lids when deep frying. - Cracks and Scratches: Do not use glass lids that have cracks or scratches.
-If your lid is cracked or has deep scratches, breakage can occur spontaneously.
-Please contact Consumer Relations for a replacement. - Cleaning: Never use metal utensils, sharp instruments or harsh abrasives that may scratch or weaken the glass. - Temperature Extremes: Do not place glass lids directly on top of, or directly under heating elements.
-Avoid extreme temperature changes when using glass lids.
-Do not submerge a hot lid in cold water.
-Glass lids are not broiler safe.